MACHINE LEARNING FOR PATTERN RECOGNITION

 Learning outcomes of the course unit

-statistical tests in classification among different categories - to synthesize
+- the most common statistical tests in classification among different categories

-the structure of the optimal classifier and analyze its error performance -
+- the structure of the optimal classifier and its error analysis

-- to apply the most common statistical estimators in machine learning
+- the most common statistical estimators in machine learning

-- to apply the most common clustering algorithms in unsupervised learning
+- the most common clustering algorithms in unsupervised learning.

 Entry-level courses in linear algebra and probability theory, such as those

 normally offered in the corresponding 3-year Laurea course, are

 Basic probability refresher.
 Bayesian binary and M-ary classification.

 MAP and Minimax classifiers.
 Performance and ROC.